tarwn/lessthandot-hugo/blogs/content/posts/2011-05-10-t-sql-tuesday-18-a.md

 **Step 2: The Dates Table**

-The query results aren’t very useful if you have to run the query every time you want to use it.
+The query results aren't very useful if you have to run the query every time you want to use it.
 Solution: build a table!

 ```sql
 CREATE TABLE Dates